Decision Model

 | Allow | NoOpinion | NoOpinion | Allowed |

 The user has the right role/permission.
-No ABAC policies or ReBAC tuples apply.
+No policies or relation tuples apply.

 Example 2: RBAC allows, ABAC denies